fujiokayu/grepIntel/memory-bank/activeContext.md

 - Added severity assessment for identified vulnerabilities
 - Implemented report generation system with templating
 - Updated .clinerules with testing best practices
+- Changed approach to multilingual support: LLM now responds directly in the specified language
+- Modified SecurityAnalyzer to add language instructions to prompts
+- Restored language-specific report templates for better localization
+- Changed default batch size from 3 to 5 for optimal performance
+- Enabled LLM chat logging by default for better analysis and debugging

 ## Next Steps
 1. ✅ Set up Python 3.11+ with venv virtual environment